lamtt262004/endoscopic-rt-pipeline/README.md

 ### Still images vs video

-Dice 0.9450 is measured on still images and does not transfer to video.
+Dice around 0.94 is measured on still images and does not transfer to video.
 I checked this with a **negative control**: a video of a normal ileocecal valve, containing no polyp.

 | video | median mask area | frames with mask > 1 % |